 The wheels display a trusty grip on shiny flooring.
 I found this out after riding this product in the house.

-In connection, positioning of the knees for forwarding movement is very comfortable and doesn’t hurt the ankles and the thighs.
+In connection, the positioning of the knees for forwarding movement is very comfortable and doesn’t hurt the ankles and the thighs.

 Other users, used this product as a rehabilitation tool for regaining leg strength after an operation.